-Commerce students who aren't taking a language will be informed about study abroad opportunities (BComm International Experience) by the School of Business.
+Commerce students who aren't taking a language will be informed about study abroad opportunities (BComm International Experience/BComm Global) by the School of Business.

 If you are studying Corporate Law with a language, you will have the opportunity to study abroad for a year; again, your language department coordinator will be able to advise you.
 There will also be some opportunities for non-language students, and the Law School will advise Second Years on these.

 If you are a Science student taking Biochemistry or related biosciences, ideally with a good knowledge of languages, there is the possibility of spending one or two semesters attending courses at a partner university during third year.
-In addition, Biotechnology students have an opportunity to apply for an Erasmus traineeship for a placement involving project work in a laboratory abroad.
+In addition, Biotechnology students have an opportunity to apply for an Erasmus traineeship for a three-month placement involving project work in a laboratory abroad.
 A knowledge of a continental language is not essential, but it will expand your options and it will allow you to derive more from your time abroad if you are selected to take part in Erasmus.

 If you are studying Medicine, you will have the possibility of carrying out a clinical placement at a partner university abroad for three months in Semester 2 of Third Year.
 As with Science above, there are some opportunities to do this through the medium of English, although most of our available study places in this particular subject area do require a knowledge of either French or German.